zazer0/inspect_proxmox/README.md

 This provider creates a template VM for every OVA-type VM specified in an eval.
 Next time you run the eval, a linked clone of the template VM will be created.
 This is for performance.
 If you change the OVA, as long as the filesize changes, a new template VM will be created.
+If you change the OVA but the filesize remains the same, you should manually delete it from the Proxmox server.

 These template VMs are *not* cleaned up because that needs to happen outside the lifecycle of an Inspect eval.
 You need to do this manually at the moment.